mustpz/usv-digital-twin/README.md

 - Camera and lighting system
 - Modular simulation architecture

+The demo currently shows a static USV entity in a 3D environment with camera and lighting systems initialized.
+No physics or control system is yet implemented.
 This represents the **initial functional simulation skeleton** for future multispectral modeling.